Ban on ‘exploitative’ zero-hours contracts to come into effect in 2027

 Under the new legislation, bosses will be also be required to offer workers a guaranteed hours contract reflecting the hours they regularly work, as well as reasonable notice of shifts and payment of shifts.

-Under plans outlined in a “roadmap” published by the Government on Tuesday, some changes will be implemented immediately after the Bill receives royal assent but others will take up to two years to come into effect.
+According to a new “roadmap” published by the Government on Tuesday, some changes will be implemented immediately after the Bill receives royal assent but others will take up to two years to come into effect.

-After the legislation has passed, Conservative-era rules restricting industrial action in sectors including health and education will be abolished as the Strikes (Minimum Service Levels) Act 2023 will be instantly repealed.
+After the legislation has passed, Conservative-era rules restricting industrial action in sectors including health and education will end as the Strikes (Minimum Service Levels) Act 2023 will be instantly repealed.

-New protections against dismissal for striking workers will also come into effect after the Bill makes it onto the statute books.
+New protections against dismissal for striking workers will also come into effect after the Bill makes it onto the statute books, the Government said.

-Changes to sick pay, protections for whistleblowers, “day-one” paternity leave and unpaid parental leave and reforms to strengthen financial security for staff facing mass redundancies will take effect in April 2026.
+But changes to sick pay, protections for whistleblowers, “day-one” paternity leave and unpaid parental leave and reforms to strengthen financial security for staff facing mass redundancies will then take effect in April 2026.

-In October 2026, measures to end “unscrupulous” fire and rehire practices, tightened tipping laws aimed at ensuring workers take home a fair proportion of gratuity will be implemented, the Government said.
+In October 2026, measures to end “unscrupulous” fire and rehire practices and tightened tipping laws aimed at ensuring workers take home a fair proportion of gratuity will be implemented, the Government said.

 Measures to strengthen right of access for trade unions and protect employees from harassment are now also due to come into effect next October under the roadmap.